 Attic fans work by creating a breeze through the open windows and doors.
 If the fans are the right size they blow out the entire volume of air in the house in about 3 minutes.
 The hot air is expelled from inside the house, especially upstairs and in the attic.
 The hot air that is expelled is rapidly replaced by cooler air from outside, thus cooling down the entire home within minutes.
 Attic fans, combined with thermostats and humidistats allow you to create a very effective system.
 So that you improve the ventilation and moisture within your home.

 Attic fans are not well known, but they have several advantages.
 They are smaller than other fans, do not directly blow cool air, and are seen as accessories instead of necessities.
-They make a big difference in any home for a relatively low price compared to whole house fans, air conditioners, and even ceiling fans.
+They make a big difference in any home for a relatively low price compared to whole house fans, air conditioners, box fans and even ceiling fans.
 They cost around the same as an average ceiling fan and usually do a better job at cooling the space.